bluesky-social/proposals/0004-oauth/README.md

 Figure 1.: Authorization flow for a client.
 Note that neither the client nor the authorization server necessarily know about each other before the authorization flow is initiated.

-First step (1) is for the client to ask the user for their [ATPROTO] handle, or, should they have forgotten their handle, their PDS or Entryway's URL (e.g. `pds.example.com`).
+First step (1) is for the client to ask the user for their [AT Protocol][ATPROTO] handle, or, should they have forgotten their handle, their PDS or Entryway's URL (e.g. `pds.example.com`).
 The client will then fetch (3) and validate (4) the Authorization Server Metadata using the method described [below](#server-metadata).

 The client will then build (5) the authorization URL using [PAR][RFC9126] & [PKCE][RFC7636].
 This will cause the Authorization Server to load and validate the client metadata (6) using the method described [below](#client-metadata).
 Once the authorization request is successfully created, the end user will be redirected to the authorize endpoint (7, 8).